Glass fiber reinforced concrete: Sandwich panels

 The theory of sandwich panels and functions of the individual components may be described by making an analogy to an I-beam.
 The core in a sandwich panel is comparable to the web of an I-beam, which supports the flanges and allows them to act as a unit.
 The web of the I-beam and the core of the sandwich panels carry the beam shear stresses.
-The core in a sandwich panel differs from the web of an I-beam in that it maintains continuous support for the facings, allowing the facings to be worked up to or above their yield strength without crimping or buckling.
+The core in a sandwich panel differs from the web of an I-beam in that it provides continuous support for the facings, allowing them to be worked up to or above their yield strength without crimping or buckling.
 Obviously, the bonds between the core and facings must be capable of transmitting shear loads between these two components, thus making the entire structure an integral unit.

 The load-carrying capacity of a sandwich panel can be increased dramatically by introducing light steel framing.
-Light steel stud framing is similar to conventional steel stud framing for walls, except that the frame is encased in a concrete product.
-Here, the sides of the steel frame are covered with two or more layers of GFRC, depending on the type and magnitude of external loads.
-The strong and rigid GFRC provides full lateral support on both sides of the studs, preventing them from twisting and buckling laterally.
-The resulting panel is lightweight in comparison with traditionally reinforced concrete yet is strong and durable and can be easily handled.
+Light steel stud framing is similar to conventional steel stud framing for walls, except that the frame is encased in concrete.
+Here, the steel frame's sides are covered with two or more layers of GFRC, depending on the type and magnitude of external loads.
+The strong, rigid GFRC provides full lateral support on both sides of the studs, preventing them from twisting or buckling.
+The resulting panel is lightweight in comparison with traditionally reinforced concrete, yet is strong and durable and can be easily handled.

 GRC Jali

 GRC stands for glass-reinforced concrete, while Jali refers to the intricate latticework or screen-like patterns often applied to GRC panels.

 GRC Jali, often referred to as glass fibre reinforced concrete (GFRC), is a highly durable and flexible building material used in various outdoor and indoor applications.
 It is made from an amalgamation of sand, glass fibres (preferably OC and NIG) and water.
-It is well-known for its strength as well as its weatherproofing and appealing look.
+It is well-known for its strength, weatherproofing, and appealing look.